bendelevi/jobsearch/README.md

    ![A9D9D8E3-8CE0-4D63-95CE-E4617596CA18_1_201_a](https://github.com/user-attachments/assets/8fb0627e-7842-46b5-bdda-f53c50001ebf)

-# Min Max rejection days for the previous applications for the same company
+# 2.Min Max rejection days for the previous applications for the same company

 I used the query below to list the min and max days a company took to reject my application.